Take control of your production

 Verified by ZBT

-Ceramic MAXPHASE™ has been verified to be on par with, or even better than, gold coating of metal plates in an LT-PEM fuel cell in terms of current density and degradation.
+Ceramic MAXPHASE™ has been verified to be on par with gold coatings of metal plates in an LT-PEM fuel cell in terms of current density and degradation.
 The test was performed by the independent German research institute ZBT (Zentrum für BrennstoffzellenTechnik GmbH).

 In addition to highly efficient coating materials, Impact Coatings supports customers with production solutions all the way from pilot or pre-series production to full scale volume manufacturing.